nekodex/webpack-sentry-plugin/README.md

 - `project`: **Required**, Sentry project to upload files to

 - `apiKey`: **Required**, Sentry api key ([Generate one here](https://sentry.io/api/), ensure that `project:write`, `project:read` and `project:releases` are selected ,under scopes)

+- `body`: custom body attributes to send to sentry.
+See https://docs.sentry.io/learn/releases for details.

 - `release`: **Required**, string or function that returns the release name.
 See [What is a release?](#what-is-a-release) below for details